Physical therapy: Geriatric

 Geriatric physical therapy covers a wide area of issues concerning people as they go through normal adult aging but is usually focused on the older adult.
 There are many conditions that affect many people as they grow older and include but are not limited to the following: arthritis, osteoporosis, cancer, Alzheimer's disease, hip and joint replacement, balance disorders, and incontinence.
 Geriatric physical therapists specialize in providing therapy for such conditions in older adults.

 Physical rehabilitation can prevent deterioration in the health and activities of daily living among care home residents.
 The current evidence suggests benefits to physical health from participating in different types of physical rehabilitation to improve daily living, strength, flexibility, balance, mood, memory, exercise tolerance, fear of falling, injuries, and death.
 It may be both safe and effective in improving physical and possibly mental state, while reducing disability with few adverse events.

 The current body of evidence suggests that physical rehabilitation may be effective for long-term care residents in reducing disability with few adverse events.
 However, there is insufficient to conclude whether the beneficial effects are sustainable and cost-effective.
 The findings are based on moderate quality evidence.

 Wound management

 Wound management physical therapy includes the treatment of conditions involving the skin and all its related organs.
 Common conditions managed include wounds and burns.
-Physical therapists may utilize surgical instruments, wound irrigations, dressings, and topical agents to remove the damaged or contaminated tissue and promote tissue healing.
+Physical therapists may use surgical instruments, wound irrigations, dressings, and topical agents to remove the damaged or contaminated tissue and promote tissue healing.
 Other commonly used interventions include exercise, edema control, splinting, and compression garments.
 The work done by physical therapists in the integumentary specialty is similar to what would be done by medical doctors or nurses in the emergency room or triage.